Data quality statement: News media in Australia series

 Data in the media ownership and control registers has been collected in accordance with Part 5 of the BSA (sections 59, 61AU and 75).

-In accordance with our statutory functions under the Australian Communications and Media Authority Act 2005, the ACMA monitors changes in the Australian media market to both inform itself and advise government on industry trends that may be relevant for policy and decision-making.
-The ACMA conducts targeted desktop research into the Australian news media market in accordance with these functions.
+In accordance with our statutory functions under the Australian Communications and Media Authority Act 2005, we monitor changes in the Australian media market to both inform itself and advise government on industry trends that may be relevant for policy and decision-making.
+The ACMA maintains the Framework Outlet Register in accordance with these functions.

 Scope and coverage